-This compound stimulates endogenous production of arginine, and in turn nitric oxide, consequently bringing enhanced pumps and improved nutrient delivery properties.
+This compound stimulates the endogenous production of arginine, and in turn nitric oxide, consequently bringing enhanced pumps and improved nutrient delivery properties.
 Also, it does so a lot better than L-arginine, as citrulline malate is readily absorbed by the gut (7).

-You see beet roots contain large amounts of nitrates which in theory could help boost nitric oxide levels, increase blood flow and thusly create muscle pumps.
+You see, beetroots contain large amounts of nitrates which in theory could help boost nitric oxide levels, increase blood flow, and thereby create muscle pumps.

 This is why it's not that uncommon to find beet or beet extract in natural and organic vegan PWOs.

-There might be a slight benefit for cardiorespiratory endurance by drinking beet root juice.
-But personally I'd recommend going for something more reliable, such as citrulline malatate.
+There might be a slight benefit for cardiorespiratory endurance by drinking beetroot juice.
+But personally, I'd recommend going for something more reliable, such as citrulline malate (11).